aws-samples/streaming-analytics-workshop/content/build-visualization/create-elasticsearch-indices.md

 1. Open Firefox on the Windows instance, eg, by double clicking the Firefox icon on the Desktop, and enter the Kibana URL you have just copied

 	{{% notice info %}}
-If you receive an error message that `User: anonymous is not authorized to perform: es:ESHttpGet`, verify that you are accessing Kibana from the Windows instance you connected to through RDP.
+If you receive an error message that *User: anonymous is not authorized to perform: es:ESHttpGet*, verify that you are accessing Kibana from the Windows instance you connected to through RDP.
 You won't be able to access Kibana from your own device.
 	{{% /notice %}}

 1. When prompted by the Kibana welcome screen, choose **Explore on my own**

 1. Navigate to the Kibana Dev Tools and confirm the dialog with **Get to work**.
-Create an Elasticsearch index with the following command:
+Create an Elasticsearch index for *pickup_count* documents with the following command:

 	```
 	PUT pickup_count?include_type_name=true